gtarawneh/languagetool-sublime/README.md

 Open the (plain text) file you want LanguageTool to proof-read then:

-1. Run a language check (`Ctrl+Shift+r`).
+1. Run a language check (`Ctrl+Shift+c`).
 Any problems identified by LanguageTool will be highlighted.
 2. Move focus between the problems using `Alt+Down` (next) and `Alt+Up` (previous).
 3. Each time a problem is in focus, the status bar will display a description of the problem and (if available) suggested corrections between brackets.
-4. Begin typing to correct a selected problem or press `Alt+Right` to apply suggested corrections if available.
+4. Begin typing to correct a selected problem or press `Alt+f` to apply suggested corrections if available.
-5. To ignore the selected problem, press `Alt+Left`.
+5. To ignore the selected problem, press `Alt+d`.
-6. Auto-correcting a problem (`Alt+Right`) or ignoring it (`Alt+Left`) will automatically move focus to the next problem.
+6. Auto-correcting a problem (`Alt+f`) or ignoring it (`Alt+d`) will automatically move focus to the next problem.

 All plugin commands and their keyboard shortcuts can be listed in the command palette by typing `LanguageTool:`.